MuhammedAltindal-NCF/resume_automation/phase1.md

 Note each task has a clear `Definition of Done`.

----

-**Task 1: Foundational Setup** into a detailed, step-by-step guide with the exact commands and code you'll need.

-Executing Task 1 correctly ensures a clean, organized, and reproducible development environment.

----

 ### **Task 1: Foundational Setup — Step-by-Step Implementation**

 **Objective:** To establish the project's version control, directory structure, isolated Python environment, dependencies, and database schema.
+Executing Task 1 correctly ensures a clean, organized, and reproducible development environment.
 ---

 #### **Step 1.1: Initialize the Git Repository**